wakhidCK/kilatiron-doc/Guides/NodeJS/Express.md

 # Deploying an Express Application

-This example demonstrates how to build a simple Express app on [CloudKilat].
+This example demonstrates how to build a simple Express app on CloudKilat.
 The app uses [Express], which is a [Node.js] web framework, and MongoDB as the backend database.